Why Police sealed Nigerian private station, Core TV, others - Premium Times Nigeria

 The exercise led to damages to the buildings and loss of valuable items in the offices and business centres located in them.

+“It was clearly not properly timed.
+They should not have done this in the dead of the night.”

+Mr. Adeniran told PREMIUM TIMES the police moved computers, digital cameras, and other files from his offices during the operation, which took place around 4:00 a.m.
+Friday.

-However, the Abuja Police command spokesman, Anjuguri Mamza, when contacted on phone said he was not aware of the development.
+When contacted, the Abuja Police spokesman, Anjuguri Mamza, said he was not aware of the raid.